The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: Lower tiers cap prompt tracking tightly, and the focus is monitoring rather than creation.

-What it does best: Favors data quality and technical audits over raw breadth.
+What it does: Favors data quality and technical audits over raw breadth.

 Key features: Tracking across a focused engine set; indexation audits that flag pages AI bots can't reach; in-platform optimization suggestions.